How Many Grams of Sugar in a Teaspoon in 2026?

 Practical Tips for Measuring and Reducing Sugar

-- Read Labels Diligently: Compare products and choose those with lower sugar content per serving.
-Look for alternatives sweetened with natural, low-calorie options if needed, but be mindful of their own potential impacts.
+- Read Labels Diligently: Compare products and choose those with lower sugar content.
+Look for options with less than 5 grams of sugar per 100g for healthier choices.

 Expert Insights on Sugar Intake